-Your directors have pleasure in presenting the 30th annual report together
+Your Directors have pleasure in presenting the 33rd annual report together

-The Companys performance during the year is summarised below:
+The Companys financial performance during the year 2013-14 as compared to the

 |Profit before tax